-A century later, the 1911 is still going strong, with modern takes on the classic design serving as everything from competition guns to carry guns.
+A century later, the 1911 is still going strong.
+Modern takes on the classic design serve up everything from competition guns to carry guns.

 You could even find the 1911 serving on the battlefield in the hands of American service people as late as 2016 when the United States Marine Corps Special Operations Command (MARSOC) finally initiated the switchover to the Glock 19 carried by many other SF groups.

-Of course, time marches on, and while the 1911 design might seem outdated to many, there’s no denying the effectiveness and battle-proven reputation of the round it (usually) fires: the venerable .45 ACP.
+Of course, time marches on.
+While the 1911 design might seem outdated to many, there’s no denying the effectiveness and battle-proven reputation of the round it (usually) fires…the venerable .45 ACP.

-While many will acknowledge the inherent problems with the 1911 design, such as the limited capacity, and the fact that many need some measure of hand-fitting to perform as reliably as modern firearms, there is still an abiding interest in the .45 ACP.
+While many will acknowledge the inherent problems with the 1911 design, there is still an abiding interest in .45 ACP.

 Fortunately, there are a number of modern .45 ACP options out there for those who want to take advantage of this legendary round’s upsides, without the downsides of a traditional 1911.

-Here are the best modern .45 ACP options that aren’t 1911s.
-These are the guns that fire the venerable .45, but take advantage of advances and improvements in firearms design over the past 100 or so years.
+Here are the best modern .45 ACP that take advantage of advances and improvements in firearms design over the past 100 or so years.